-- Slowly depress and release brake pedal several times to build up hydraulic pressure, then hold brake pedal in the depressed position. - 5.
+- Slowly depress and release brake pedal several times to build up hydraulic pressure, then hold brake pedal in the depressed position. - 6.
 While holding brake pedal in the depressed position, open bleeder valve about 1/2-turn counterclockwise.
 Brake fluid will flow from bleeder valve and through tubing into clean container.
 When brake pedal has moved 1/2 to 3/4 of its full range of travel, close bleeder valve (clockwise).
-Allow brake pedal to return slowly to its released position. - 6.
-Repeat steps 5-6 until all air bubbles are purged. - Tighten rear caliper bleeder valves (metric) to 36-60 inlbs (4-7 Nm). - 8.
-Verify master cylinder fluid level as described in step 3. - Install cover on master cylinder reservoir and tighten cap securely.
+Allow brake pedal to return slowly to its released position. - 7.
+Repeat steps 5-6 until all air bubbles are purged. - Tighten rear caliper bleeder valves (metric) to 36-60 inlbs (4-7 Nm). - 9.
+Verify master cylinder fluid level as described in step 4. - Attach covers to master cylinder reservoirs and tighten cap on rear master cylinder reservoir securely.